vanheeringen-lab/seq2science/docs/content/DESeq2.md

 Next, in the `config.yaml` add one or more contrasts:

 In order to compare two groups, the contrast condition is the column name, followed by the target group and finally the reference group.
-For example, to compare stage 1 to stage 3 from the examples above, the contrast would be `stages_3_1`.
+For example, to determine which genes/peaks are differentially expressed/active at stage 3 compared to stage 1, the contrast would be `stages_3_1`.

 To compare all groups against one reference, the contrast condition is the column name, followed by target group "all" and finally the reference group.
 For example, to compare all treatments to the control from the examples above, the contrast would be `treatments_all_control`